Shihab79cdes/My-python-projects/README.md

 # My-python-projects
-Projects that i make by myself as a beginner.
+Program that i make by myself as a beginner.